 In an effort to minimise the number of animals inheriting this painful condition the BVA and the Kennel Club (KC) have been running a Hip Dysplasia Scheme since 1975.
 Radiographs (x-rays) are taken to assess the degree of hip or elbow deformity which are evaluated by a panel of experts and used to give a score/ grade.
 The scheme is open to all dogs and not just those registered with the Kennel Club.
 Please visit the BVA pages on hip dysplasia and elbow dysplasia for more information.

-We are happy to offer hip and elbow scoring services to our customers- for more information please call the practice on 01626 367 972
+We are happy to offer hip and elbow scoring services to our registered first opinion clients only- for more information please call the practice on 01626 367 972.
+We do not offer this as a referral procedure if you are registered with a different first opinion practice.